godaddy/gasket/docs/upgrade-to-6.md

 }
 ```

-It works slightly different, in that the NPM module locale files will now be
+It works slightly different now in that the NPM module locale files will now be
 copied under a `modules/` dir within your working configured `intl.localesDir`.
-This makes the localesPath simple.
+This makes the localesPath simple for your components.

 For example, if you the change to your code would be something like: